aws-samples/aws-iot-workshop/README.md

 </p>

 Back in Arduino, navigate to **"Tools -> Serial Monitor"** and you'll see the output of our print statements as well.
 Woah, that's pretty cool.
 We've successfully connected our ESP32 device to our AWS IoT Core!

+>**Note:** If your device seems to be stuck connecting to Wifi, unplug it and plug it back in.
+Then try upload your code again.

 ### What did we learn?